thomalex001/ga-project-1/README.md

 .
 Debuged balls going off grid
 .
 Debuged balls which were killing all invaders in their path .
 Debugged turtles getting stuck in div's randomly by increasing their speed .
-Added sounds for background music, balls/bullet thrown, Game Over, Wining, getting hit, ennemy being hit, button start being clicked.
+Added sounds for background music, balls/bullet thrown, Game Over, Winning, getting hit, ennemy being hit, button start being clicked.

 .
 Winning sound
 .
 Collision when two bullets hit each other